cysouw/diathesis/text/c01_introduction.md

 d.
 Der Kunde ist empört über den Preis.
 :::

-## Demoted inversive diatheses ~~[OBJ › SBJ › OBJ]~~
+## Inversive diatheses ~~[OBJ › SBJ › OBJ]~~

 ### Restinversiv (*bleiben + zu + Infinitiv*) {#sec:summary-restinversiv}

 The ~~Restinversive~~ (full discussion in [@sec:zuinfinitive-bleiben]) uses the light verb *bleiben* with *zu* and an infinitive.
-This diathesis reverses the expression of the roles in that the accusative becomes a nominative, while the original nominative becomes an (optional) dative.
-Semantically, this diatheses expresses that the patient is still waiting to be applied to the verb.
+This diathesis reverses the expression of the roles in that the accusative is promoted to a nominative, while the original nominative is demoted to an (optional) dative.
+Because the demotion is 'larger' than the promotion this would be called a ~~demoted inversive~~.
+Semantically, this diatheses expresses that (some part of) the patient is still left over to be applied to the verb.

 ::: ex
 a.
 Ich räume den letzten Schrank ein.
 b.
 Dieser letzte Schrank bleibt (mir) noch einzuräumen.
 :::

-## Promoted inversive diatheses ~~[OBJ › SBJ › OBJ]~~

 ### Pertinenzinversiv (*haben + am + Infinitiv*) {#sec:summary-pertinenzinversiv}

 The ~~Pertinenzinversiv~~ (full discussion in [@sec:zuminfinitive-haben-am]), using the light verb *haben* with *am* and an infinitive, reverses the expression of the roles, though in the different direction from the previous *Restinversiv* (see [@sec:summary-restinversiv]).
 In this diathesis the dative is promoted to nominative, while the nominative is demoted to accusative [@next].
-Further, the dative *dem Mieter* 'tenant' is necessarily the possessor (*pertinenz*) of the nominative *die Wohnung* 'appartment', i.e. a *pertinenzdativ* (see [@sec:summary-pertinenzdativ]).
+Further, the dative *dem Mieter* 'tenant' is necessarily the possessor (*pertinenz*) of the nominative *die Wohnung* 'appartment', i.e. it is a *pertinenzdativ* (see [@sec:summary-pertinenzdativ]).
 Both in form and meaning this diathesis is strongly connected to the ensuing ~~Ortspertinenzinversiv~~ (see [@sec:summary-ortspertinenzinversiv]), in which the dative is the possessor of the obligatory location.
 It seems possible that the preposition *am* in this diathesis is in some way related to the absence of any location here.

 ::: ex
 a.
 Dem Mieter brennt die Wohnung.